 "The Ole Man"-Jack Edwards is one of Georgia’s pioneer fly fishers, having taken up the fly rod around the age of 8 in 1950.
 Jack caught his first trout- a fat brookie, in Wildcat Creek the same year.
 A native of North West Georgia, Jack is a retired Delta Air Lines Engineer.
 Even though Jack had his first fly tying kit at age 10, he has only been tying flies "in earnest" for about 20 years.
 Jack got his first computer in 1998, and shortly thereafter noticed a newspaper article about NGTO.
 Thus began a new circle of cherished friends and fellow trout fishers.

-"It has been an honor to serve the people of NGTO as a Director and as Treasurer for the past 3 years."
+"It has been an honor to serve the people of NGTO as a Director and as Treasurer for 13 years."